aspose-diagram/Aspose.Diagram-for-Java/README.md

 Aspose hosts all Java APIs at the [Aspose Repository](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-diagram).
 You can easily use Aspose.BarCode for Java API directly in your Maven projects with simple configurations.
 For the detailed instructions please visit [Installing Aspose.Diagram for Java from Aspose Repository](https://docs.aspose.com/diagram/java/installation/) documentation page.

-## Auto-fit the Visio Diagram using Java
+## Auto-fit Visio Diagram using Java

 ```java
 // For complete examples and data files, please go to https://github.com/aspose-diagram/Aspose.Diagram-for-Java